- Four, six, or eight cylinders

 features & specs

-We're getting used to the more massive front end introduced in this car, as well the recently refreshed C Class, and although it's fitting in better now, we're still not big fans of the way the blunt-and-square front end mates up with the soft, gently tapering rear quarters.
+We're getting used to the more massive front end introduced in this car, and although it's fitting in better now, we're still not big fans of the way the blunt-and-square front end mates up with the soft, gently tapering rear quarters.
 The bubble-like roof tapers off into teardrop taillamps that create the most cohesive view.
 When the roof is tucked in, the view from behind makes the SLK especially distinctive, with its metallic twin peaks of the seatbacks.

 The cockpit's lost most of the metallic studded buttons that confused drivers, but it's traded them for more conventional black switches that still need to be learned before that first long road trip.
 The center stack reverts to a softly rounded, aluminum-clad look, capped by an LCD screen for audio displays.
-Versions with the screen-based COMAND system get steering-wheel-driven controller that rests just under the driver's right wrist, while meaty metallic ribs flare from the flat-bottomed steering wheel and metallic tubes house clean analog gauges.
+Versions with the screen-based COMAND system get a knob controller that rests just under the driver's right wrist.
+Meaty metallic ribs flare from the flat-bottomed steering wheel, and metallic tubes house clean analog gauges.

-The SLK is available with a variety of engines, ranging from an efficient turbocharged four-cylinder, to the popular V-6 models, and the range-topping AMG V-8.
+The SLK is available with three very different engines, ranging from an efficient turbocharged four-cylinder, to the popular V-6 model, and the range-topping AMG V-8.